sogno-platform/proloaf/README.md

 # CoordiNet Load Forecasting

-Development of a t+40 hourly load prediction on the basis of the data provided by EON Sverige in the context of the H2020 EU CoordiNet project.
+Development of a t+40 hourly load prediction in the context of the H2020 EU CoordiNet project.
+This Repository includes preprocessed Gefcom2017 Data on which a Model can be trained.

 ## Getting Started